Future Extensions (Appendix D)

 Section titled “FE-09: Multi-Org Composition”Gap: Running multiple orgs or composing one org from pieces of another.

-Affects: Core architecture, config schema, module system
+Affects: Core architecture, config schema, project model

 FE-10: Observability Beyond Logs